13+ Best Construction Safety Tips for 2023 – SafetyVideos.com

 - The guardrail: loose or faulty guardrails should be reported instantly.

-- The lifting mechanism: this should be tested before any operators are allowed to stand on the platform when it lifts.
+- The lifting mechanism: this should be tested before any operators can stand on the platform when it lifts.

-Ensuring that construction staff knows how to perform daily tests speeds up the workflow and provides the highest level of safety for workers at all times.
+Ensuring that construction staff knows how to perform daily tests speeds up the workflow and provides workers the highest level of safety at all times.

 4. Keep an Eye Out for Fall Hazards